apache/cxf/distribution/src/main/release/samples/ws_security/ut_sign/README.txt

 This demo shows how WS-Security support in Apache CXF may be enabled.

 WS-Security can be configured to the Client and Server endpoints by adding WSS4JInterceptors.
 Both Server and Client can be configured for outgoing and incoming interceptors.
 Various Actions like, Timestamp, UsernameToken, Signature, Encryption, etc., can be applied to the interceptors by passing appropriate configuration properties.

+This demo also shows how the DefaultCryptoCoverageChecker can be used to make sure that the correct Elements were signed and/or encrypted.

 The logging feature is used to log the inbound and outbound SOAP messages and display these to the console.